-Paraprofessionals providing instructional support in Title I schools must meet the following requirements:
+Paraprofessionals providing instructional support in programs supported with Title I, Part A funds must meet the following requirements:

 - Have a high school diploma or a GED and

 - Complete 48 hours at an institution of higher education OR

 - Obtain an associate’s (or higher) degree OR